stellio-hub/stellio-docs/docs/admin/enabling_timescale_compression.md

 # Temporal data compression

-**Warning: it only works with Timescale 2.18 or above (or stellio/stellio-timescale-postgis:16-2.20 or above, which will be default version starting from Stellio 2.24.0)**
+**Warning: it only works with TimescaleDB 2.18 or above (or stellio/stellio-timescale-postgis:16-2.20 or above, which will be default version starting from Stellio 2.24.0)**

-## Enabling compression
+## Enable compression

-You can enable timescale compression on temporal instances by running:
+You can enable TimescaleDB compression on temporal instances by running:

 ```sql
 -- enable column store